oxscar93/AuthorsAppTest/readme.md

 * After installing node dependencies, first run the backend service with the following command (inside Backend/authors folder):

 	With this command, the server and dynamo db local database will be automatically started with test data.
+	Make sure you have configured aws credentials with aws-cli in order to have access to dynamo db database

 ```
 serverless offline start --migrate